ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/README.md

 IS2's per-puzzle day 10-puzzle moving averages across the sample period are shown in **Figure 2** (top panel).
 The first 5 years were characterized by long periods of little solve activity (flat stretches in lines) punctuated by rapid and dramatic improvements across puzzle days during months-long bursts of activity.
 There was a short-term ("spiked") increase in solve times across puzzles days shortly after significant solving resumed after a long layoff in Q2 2023.
 Then, from late Q3 2023 through the end of the sample period, IS2 showed dramatic improvement across puzzle days relative to even pre-spike baselines. **Supplementary Figure 1** shows that the volatility of IS2's per-puzzle day solve times in 2023 was *not* likely due to chance stretches of puzzles with higher or lower than usual median difficulty (as determined by GMS performance on the same puzzle set).
 Improvement over the last ~4 months of the sample period was especially apparent on the more difficult puzzle days (Thu-Sun).
 Leftward shifts of peaks and reduced bimodality of by-day solve time distributions in the 2023/2024 density plot (**Fig. 2** bottom right) also demonstrate this recent improvement in solve form.

 **Figure 2.
-10-Puzzle Solve Time Moving Averages and Distributions by Puzzle Day**
+Solve Time Overview by Puzzle Day: 10-Puzzle Moving Averages and Distributions of Raw Values**
 ![image](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/assets/90933302/bd59bfb6-cdad-4a05-b0d4-36a54498c892)